flenny/ping-flenny-net-hugo/content/post/ssh-into-a-proxmox-lxc-container.md

 ## Option #2: Allow login with password on the specific container  ##

-By default a proxmox LXC container allows root login only with public key authentication.
-To login to a container with username/password login to your proxmox host and attach to the container with the following command.
+By default a Proxmox LXC container allows root login only with public key authentication.
+To login to a container with username/password login to your Proxmox host and attach to the container with the following command.

     lxc-attach --name 109